JoshMalloyDev/demo-day-project/README.md

 <img src="demo.gif" alt="screenshot">

 ## Description
 This is an app for those who live with ADHD.
-At its core, its It's main features are listed below.
+At its core, its It's main features are listed below..

 ## Features